Chip-firing and critical groups of signed graphs: Acknowledgements

 \section{Acknowledgements}

 This research was conducted as part of an REU at Texas State University during Summer 2022, with funding from the NSA and NSF grant \#1757233.
 We are grateful to these organizations for their financial support and for providing a fruitful work environment.
-We thank Carly Klivans for sharing her insights on chip-firing.
+We thank Carly Klivans for sharing her insights on chip-firing, as well as two anonymous referees for helpful comments and corrections on an earlier version of this paper.